What Churches can you visit in County Carlow?

 Cloydagh Church is a “Church of Ireland” church covering a small area around Clogrennan, Co.
 Carlow.
 Also known as Church of Saint John the Evangelist, Saint Johns Church of Ireland.
-The church was built at the expense of the late Board of First Fruits in 1803 and was reconstructed around 1870.
+The church was built at the expense of the late Board of First Fruits in 1803.
+Then was reconstructed around 1870.
 It is one of […]Read More

-Askea Holy Family Parish Church is Roman Catholic church from 1976, located at Browneshill road in Carlow town.
+Askea Holy Family Parish Church is a Roman Catholic church from 1976.
+And it is located at Browneshill road in Carlow town.
 The church it’s called locally as the upside-down boat.
 Because it has an interesting and unique architectural style.
 It is oval in shape.
-The image, which inspired its design, is the Old Testament moving Tent, which contained the Ark of the Covenant during the period after the […]Read More
+What’s more the image, which inspired its design, is the […]Read More

 Carlow was an important town in the Middle Ages.
 And his parish church stood then in the place currently occupied by St. Mary`s Church of Ireland.
 Also called the parish church of the Virgin Mary.
 Therefore St. Mary`s Church of Ireland is in a place that has been of great religious significance for centuries.
 In […]Read More

 The Church of Saint Clare (Graiguecullen), a pearl of Gothic architecture, is the former Church of Saint Anna at Athy Road in Carlow Town.
 History of St. Clare`s Church: St. Clare’s Church was originally built in 1852 as Saint Annes Church of Ireland church.
 It was erected by Member of Parliament of Carlow, Colonel Henry […]Read More

 Being in Carlow worth taking a moment and see the Cathedral of the Assumption of the Blessed Virgin Mary (called Cathedral of the Assumption) – this is a Roman Catholic cathedral, the main temple of the Diocese of Kildare and Leighlin located in Carlow.
 The Cathedral is built in neo-Gothic style.
 It is known particularly for its beautiful […]Read More